pkouris/abtextsum/README.md

 @inproceedings{kouris2019abstractive,
-  title={Abstractive text summarization based on deep learning and semantic content generalization}, author={Kouris, Panagiotis and Alexandridis, Georgios and Stafylopatis, Andreas}, booktitle={Proceedings of the 57th Conference of the Association for Computational Linguistics}, month = jul, year={2019}
+  title={Abstractive text summarization based on deep learning and semantic content generalization}, author={Kouris, Panagiotis and Alexandridis, Georgios and Stafylopatis, Andreas}, booktitle={Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics}, month = jul, year={2019}
   address = {Florence, Italy},